hazeez/IDS13/class03/Exercise/Exercise01/README.md

 Let's revisit the normal distribution once - its characteristics and emprical rule

-- Normal distribution the distribution of data that is symmetric over the mean.
+- Normal distribution is the distribution of data that is symmetric over the mean.
 - `50%` of the data lie to the left and `50%` of the data lie to the right
 - At the origin, mean = median = mode = 0